-It’s a great honor for SGOKI to offer a lecture by the distinguished professor at Yale NUS (founded by Yale University and the National University of Singapore) and Vassar College, professor Bryan van Norden – the author of Taking Back Philosophy: A Multicultural Manifesto (Columbia University Press, Dec.
+It’s a great honor for SGOKI to offer the lecture «Learning from Chinese Philosophy» by the distinguished professor at Yale NUS (founded by Yale University and the National University of Singapore) and Vassar College, professor Bryan W. van Norden – the author of Taking Back Philosophy: A Multicultural Manifesto (Columbia University Press, Dec.
 2017).

 The event will take place on Tuesday February 25th, 2020, 6 pm-8 pm.
 Bryan van Norden’s talk will be part of the new monthly lecture series «Food & Knowledge» («Mat & Viten«), which was launched by Anders Bettum of the Intercultural Museum of Oslo (IKM, English link) and Dag Herbjørnsrud (of SGOKI, English info) on Tuesday September 3, 2019 (link to Facebook event).